The Divine Feminine – HERMETIKA

 I am the mother and the daughter.

-In HERMETIKA IX ‘Vox Angeli II’, Bernhard Lang places the woman at the centre.
-She derives her sung words from the Nag Hammadi scriptures, a collection of apocryphal biblical texts found in 1945 in an ancient cemetery near the Egyptian village of Nag Hammadi.
-Striking in such early Christian writings is the duality between the divine and the earthly – a field of tension that has long intrigued Lang.
-Under the title ‘HERMETIKA’, he hung a series of compositions on it, initially for choirs (Hermetika I-III) and later for voice with instruments (Hermetika IV-IX).
-That the human voice plays such an important role in the series should come as no surprise.
-It is not for nothing that liturgical texts are often sung.
-In spiritual-philosophical beliefs, the voice is often seen as a gateway to the soul, and singing enhances the spiritual and contemplative experience.
+Bernhard Lang places the woman at heart in HERMETIKA IX ‘Vox Angeli II’.
+Her sung words are drawn from the Nag Hammadi scriptures, a collection of apocryphal biblical texts found in 1945 in an ancient burial site near the Egyptian village of Nag Hammadi.
+Striking in these early Christian writings is the duality between the divine and the earthly – a tension that has long captivated Lang and to which he returns repeatedly in his music.
+Under the title HERMETIKA, he developed a series of compositions exploring the theme, beginning with choral works (Hermetika I-III) and later expanding to pieces for voice and instruments (Hermetika IV-IX).
+The central role of the human voice in the series is hardly accidental.
+Liturgical texts are often sung.
+In spiritual and philosophical traditions, the voice is often seen as a gateway to the soul, and sung texts amplify both the spiritual and contemplative experience.